Fund-vs-fund · Diversified

 Why these two differ

 The most material structural difference between these two funds is their growth asset allocation.
-The Foundation Series High Growth Fund holds 98.31% in growth assets, giving it a risk indicator of 5, while the Lifetime Balanced Fund holds 53.2% in growth assets and carries a risk indicator of 4.
-Despite sharing the same Diversified category label, these funds occupy meaningfully different positions on the risk-return spectrum.
+The Foundation Series High Growth Fund holds 98.31% in growth assets, giving it an almost entirely equity-oriented portfolio, while the Lifetime Balanced Fund holds 53.15% in growth assets, reflecting a more evenly split balanced mandate.
+This divergence is directly reflected in their risk indicators: Foundation Series sits at 5 on the 1–7 scale, Lifetime at 4.

-Portfolio construction also differs materially.
-Foundation Series concentrates into three underlying ETFs — Vanguard ESG US Stock ETF (47.53%), Harbour Sustainable NZ Shares Fund (27.79%), and Vanguard ESG INTL Stock ETF (23.55%) — producing a highly equity-focused, ESG-screened structure.
-Lifetime spreads exposure across at least five underlying wholesale funds spanning global equities (hedged and unhedged), New Zealand fixed interest, NZ shares, and global credit, reflecting its balanced mandate.
-Fund sizes are broadly similar: Foundation Series at NZD 9.99 million and Lifetime at NZD 9.57 million.
+Portfolio construction differs markedly.
+Foundation Series concentrates exposure across three underlying funds — Vanguard ESG US Stock ETF (47.53%), Harbour Sustainable NZ Shares Fund (27.79%), and Vanguard ESG INTL Stock ETF (23.55%) — with a small cash position at BNZ.
+Lifetime spreads exposure more broadly across at least five underlying funds spanning global equities (hedged and unhedged), New Zealand fixed interest, NZ shares, and global credit.
+Both portfolios use ESG-labelled building blocks to varying degrees.

 What's different at a glance